“Here is a soprano who has everything – great looks, a sparkling voice that never loses its quality, glittering allure and intensity.”

 Inger Dam-Jensen began her formal music education at the Royal Danish Academy of Music before moving to the Danish Opera School in 1990 to study with Professor Kirsten Buhl Møller.

-Forthcoming highlights include Vier Letzte Lieder with the Royal Liverpool Philharmonic Orchestra at the BBC Proms, Donna Anna Don Giovanni with Royal Swedish Opera and Enna's Den lille pige med Svovlstikkerne with the Danish National Symphony Orchestra.
+Current and forthcoming highlights include Donna Anna Don Giovanni with Royal Swedish Opera, Enna's Den lille pige med Svovlstikkerne with the Danish National Symphony Orchestra and Leonora in Carl Nielsen’s Maskarade at the Royal Danish Opera.

 Inger Dam-Jensen is represented by Intermusica worldwide.